AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 Drogheda, Co Louth

-Scholarstown House HotelMartin and Patricia McGowan's small hotel is a listed 19th century double-fronted redbrick building.
-With its fountains and broad stone steps leading up to the front door, bustling, friendly staff and a sense of individuality, it creates a good impression from the outset.
-Rooms are compact but uncluttered and very thoughtfully designed with a place for everything, while dining here is an attraction in its own right, with creative cooking from Chef David Kelly that focuses on using local produce, especially seafood, and attentive service in both the restaurant and bar.
-An oasis in Drogheda's busy town centre, it makes an interesting destination for a short break and is very quickly reached from the capital - but this hidden gem is no longer the secret that it appears to be, so booking well in advance is essential, especially at weekends.
+Scholarstown House HotelThe McGowan family's small hotel is a listed 19th century double-fronted redbrick building and, with its fountains and broad stone steps leading up to the front door, bustling, friendly staff and a sense of individuality, it creates a welcoming impression from the outset.
+While compact, the guest rooms are uncluttered and very thoughtfully designed with a place for everything - and everything in the right place.
+And dining here is an attraction in its own right in both the restaurant and bar, with attentive service and creative cooking from Chef David Kelly that focuses on using local produce from the Boyne Valley region, especially seafood.
+An oasis in Drogheda's busy town centre and wih many facinating places to explore nearby, it makes an interesting destination for a short break and is very quickly reached from the capital - but this hidden gem is no longer the secret that it appears to be, so booking well in advance is essential, especially at weekends.

 Roundwood House